kunal-7x/lifeos/README.md

 ---

-# 🌟 HabitVerse is Your Ultimate Life Dashboard
+# 🌟 Life os is Your Ultimate Life Dashboard

 Welcome to **HabitVerse** — a beautifully crafted, all-in-one productivity & self-growth platform built with love.